DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/attributes.md

 # Required for type hints
 from typing import Any

-# Only needed if the plugin use logging features
-import logging
-logger = logging.getLogger("hermes")

 # Required to indicate to hermes which class it has to instantiate
 HERMES_PLUGIN_CLASSNAME = "MyPluginClassName"